 - Due to early detection of polyps, the death rate from colorectal cancer has been decreasing for the past 15 years.
 When colon cancer is diagnosed earlier, it is easier to cure, but only 39% of colorectal cancers are found at an early stage.
 There are approximately one million survivors of colorectal cancer in the United States.

 - 90% of those diagnosed in the early stages are still alive five years following their diagnosis.
 However, once colorectal cancer has spread to nearby organs or lymph nodes, the likelihood of remaining alive five years after diagnosis significantly decreases.

 In many cases, regular screening can prevent colorectal cancer by finding and removing pre-cancerous polyps before they become cancerous.

 When should I be screened for colon cancer?

 All average-risk individuals should begin screening at the age of 45.
 Those with a family history of colorectal cancer should start the screening by age 40 or ten years before the index case (for example, if the father has cancer at age 46, screening should begin at 36 for all children).

 What symptoms does colon cancer cause?

-Your doctor will likely order a colonoscopy or other screening tests for colon cancer if you are 50 or older, even if you have no symptoms because pre-cancerous polyps and even early colon cancer often cause no symptoms.
+Your doctor will likely order a colonoscopy or other screening tests for colon cancer if you are 45 years or older, even if you have no symptoms, because pre-cancerous polyps and even early colon cancer often cause no symptoms.